willccoates/rshell/README.md

 	-for more features view the /bin page on your computer

 how to run:
-	-to run you just need to type make, this will build, compile and run the program -to clean the file, you type make clean and this will discard executibles and object files
+	-type make, this will build and compile the program -to run, type bin/rshell
+	-to clean the file, you type make clean and this will discard executibles and object files

 bugs: